 As the world becomes increasingly more urban, with 60% of its population forecast to live in cities by 2050, cities are becoming more technologically advanced.
 This type of city is known as a smart city and the goal is to improve the quality of the lives of citizens through better communication and the services offered while reducing overall costs.

 - What is a smart city?
 A smart city uses IoT sensors and technology to connect components across a city to derive data and improve the lives of citizens and visitors.

-- What a smart city does: Oftentimes, a mobile app is provided to give immediate access to data, communication channels and more, so that people can do everything from avoiding traffic jams, to finding a parking spot, reporting a pot hole, or an overflowing dumpster.
+- What does a smart city do?
+Oftentimes, a mobile app is provided to give immediate access to data, communication channels and more, so that people can do everything from avoiding traffic jams, to finding a parking spot, reporting a pot hole, or an overflowing dumpster.

-- Who smart cities affect: It affects everyone on the planet.
+- Who do smart cities affect?
+It affects everyone on the planet.

 - When are smart cities happening?
 This is happening now.

 - Where are smart cities happening?
 Early adopters of smart city technology were European cities, but US cities have quickly picked up steam and are incorporating technology into municipal infrastructure.

 - Who is making smart cities happen?
 Public and private companies, as well as federal, state and city government are getting involved to make it easier for municipalities to adopt new technology.

 - How can my city become a smart city?
 Citizens can form a grassroots campaign to get support and ask government officials to incorporate more technology into their city.

 SEE: IT leader's guide to the rise of smart cities (Tech Pro Research)